alperefesahin/bare_bones_flutter/README.md

   - Functional Sign In, Sign Out, and Sign Up using Firebase.
   - Built on top of the main branch's features.
   - Incorporates `Riverpod` for state management.
-- **Firebase Integration (firebase-bloc branch)**:
-  - Functional Sign In, Sign Out, and Sign Up using Firebase.
-  - Built on top of the main branch's features.
-  - Incorporates `BLoC` for state management.

 ## Branches

 - **main**: Contains the basic template with the features listed above.
 No state management or ViewModel.
 - **firebase-riverpod**: Builds on the main branch with Firebase integration (using Riverpod) and additional functionalities for user authentication.
-- **firebase-bloc**: Builds on the main branch with Firebase integration (using BLoC) and additional functionalities for user authentication.

 ## Getting Started